JGKing88/modular_transformers/README.md

 Training transformers with toy data generated with different statistical models to assess how the statistics of the training data affect the learned trajectory representations.

 ## dimensionality_reduction
-Attempting to identify manifolds/subspaces/axes which vary in relation to curvature.
+Attempting to identify manifolds/subspaces/axes which vary in relation to trajectory curvature.

 ## attention_interpretability
 Applying classic mechanistic interp techniques (ablations, attention visualizations, direct logit attribution) and a few curvature specific techniques to probe the mechanisms which are implicated in trajectory straightening.